Rique11/Rique11/README.md

 ## 🔥 About Me

 I am a technology and development enthusiast, currently pursuing a **Computer Engineering** degree at UTFPR.
-In addition to my studies, I work as a **Project Director** at Therion Empresa Júnior, where I manage projects and collaborate directly with advisors to ensure the delivery of innovative solutions.
+In addition to my studies, I work as a **Project Manager** at Therion Empresa Júnior, where I manage projects and collaborate directly with advisors to ensure the delivery of innovative solutions.

 I have experience in **web development, automation, 3D printing and modeling, and mobile app development**.
 I am always eager to learn new technologies and enhance my skills to develop efficient and impactful solutions.